gyzerok/adrenaline/README.md

   /* ... */
 }

-// With initialArgs as a plain object export default createSmartComponent(UserItem, {
+// With initialVariables as a plain object export default createSmartComponent(UserItem, {
-  initialArgs: {
+  initialVariables: {
     id: 1,
   },
   query: `